 When the heart is stronger, that means that your cardiovascular system is stronger because more capillaries are delivering more oxygen to the cells in your muscles.
 This is what kicks up that metabolism by enabling the cells to burn more fat during exercise and throughout the rest of day.
 Ultimately, it will make your body more efficient in your day-to-day living.

-The American College of Sports Medicine (ACSM), the largest sports medicine and exercise science organization in the world, reported a study which reflects the current scientific evidence on physical activity and includes recommendations on cardio exercise.
-Consistent with past guidelines, ACSM’s overall recommendation is for most adults to engage in at least 150 minutes of moderate-intensity exercise on a weekly basis.
-(1)
+The American College of Sports Medicine (ACSM), the largest sports medicine and exercise science organization in the world, recommend for most adults to engage in “moderate intensity aerobic physical activity” at least 30 minutes of exercise on five days per week.

 In order to benefit from cardio workouts, it’s important to keep the heart rate to at least 50 percent of its maximum level.
 Cardio exercise uses large muscle movement.
 You may want to find out what your target heart rate is and wear a heart rate monitor, such as with a trendy fitness tracker, to keep an eye on it.